cryptobuks/inc-docs/docs/survey/take-survey.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Take Survey

 Go to the [List of surveys](https://survey.inctoken.org/surveys).
 You can search for a survey by title, description, or part of them.
-If you know the `Survey ID` you can go directly to the details using the link `http://survey.inctoken.org/surveys/<ID>`.
+If you know the `Survey address` you can go directly to the details using the link `http://survey.inctoken.org/surveys/<address>`.
 Once the survey is located, to participate the following conditions must be met.

 - The survey must be open